Skip to main content

 (J) It is the responsibility of a CPC entity participating in CPC for kids to also pass at least one of the following clinical quality metrics when applicable, to be evaluated annually at the end of each performance period.
 Further details regarding these metrics can be found on the ODM website, www.medicaid.ohio.gov.

-(1) Lead screening in children;
+(1) Lead screening in children.

-(2) Childhood immunization status; and
+(2) Childhood immunization status.

 (3) Immunizations for adolescents.